treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 You might think it's premature to volunteer during your first PyCon and for some roles, it likely is.
 You probably shouldn't volunteer to be a session chair during your first PyCon for example because that's a big role.
-But you could absolutely be part of the **swag bag stuffing**, which is a way to see lots friendly of faces while being a smiling cog in a bag-stuff assembly line.

-You could also volunteer to help **hand out swag bags**, act as a friendly greeter for folks coming into tutorials, or **help out at the registration desk**.
+But you could absolutely volunteer to help out at the registration desk or act as a greeter for folks coming into tutorials.
 These might sound like scary tasks, but from my experience **the folks who coordinate volunteers are happy to answer questions and prepare you for your role** so that you feel comfortable doing the job you've signed up for.
 All three of those tasks are ways to practice being a cheerful and empathetic face, which will help other first-time attendees to feel comfortable too.